-Drawing on findings from studies conducted in a wide range of countries, including those undertaken by the author in his own country, Australia, this book examines experiences of bullying and debates around how bullying can be managed and discouraged.
+Drawing on findings from studies conducted in a wide range of countries, including those undertaken by the author in his own country, Australia, this book examines experiences of bullying and debates around how bullying can be best understood, managed and discouraged.
 It outlines what is needed before an agreed understanding of the problem can be reached and more effective anti-bullying programs devised and implemented.
 The book examines both historical and cultural factors relating to bullying and violence; major theoretical and research perspectives on bullying; views of different social groups affected by bullying; and how different institutional authorities view school bullying.
 It highlights the need for a multiperspectivity approach to bullying, taking into account and evaluating a variety of viewpoints that are currently held.

 This book will be of great interest to academics, researchers and students in the fields of bullying, wellbeing and mental health in schools.
 It will also be valuable reading for educational leaders around the globe.

 Table of Contents

 Chapter 1: General Introduction